vladigleba/vladigleba.github.io/posts/prophecy/mark.md

 The papacy itself is saying that it “changed” the Sabbath from Saturday to Sunday, the pagan day of sun worship, and virtually all churches accepted the new holy day.
 Therefore, it claims that this act is the mark of her power and authority.

 [^7]: Stephen Keenan, A Doctrinal Catechism [FRS No. 7.], (3rd American ed., rev.: New York, Edward Dunigan & Bro., 1876), p.
 174.
-[^8]: Peter Geiermann, The Convert's Catechism of Catholic Doctrine (St. Louis, B. Herder Book Co., 1957 ed.), p.
+[^8]: Peter Geiermann, The Convert’s Catechism of Catholic Doctrine (St. Louis, B. Herder Book Co., 1957 ed.), p.
 50.
 [^9]: The Catholic Record (London, Ontario, Canada, Sept.
 1, 1923).
 [^10]: Extract from a letter written by the Chancellor of Cardinal Gibbons (November 11, 1895).